Implications of gauge freedom for nonrelativistic quantum electrodynamics: Subsystem gauge relativity

-The basic non-linear element in superconducting circuits is the Josephson Junction.
 The formalism above is easily extended to arbitrary circuits constructed from capacitors, inductors and Josephson junctions.
 For example, by adding a Josephson junction connecting the ground node $g$ to the node $m$ in Fig.~\ref{circ}, one obtains the light-matter Hamiltonian

-where the additional term $- E_J \cos [2q \phi_m]$ is the Josephson potential with energy $E_J$.
 The Hamiltonian $H'$ possesses the same structure as the cavity QED Hamiltonian considered in Sec.~\ref{sp} in which the material potential is arbitrary.

 We have seen that the choice of gauge is determined by the choice of ground flux, and that arbitrary choices of gauge selected by a parameter $\alpha$ may be considered.
-Gauge-fixing transformations are directly analogous to those encountered in conventional QED, and as such, they are non-local with respect to Hilbert space tensor-product structure.
+Gauge fixing transformations are directly analogous to those encountered in conventional QED, and as such, they are non-local with respect to Hilbert space tensor-product structure.
 A circuit may be dividing into physically distinct canonical sub-circuits arbitrarily and this division is directly controlled by the choice of gauge.